 The camera body and lens are the two most expensive pieces of gear you’ll need for landscape photography, but even these can be as inexpensive as $300 or less if you’re starting (and more than $4,000 if you want something high-end).
 You can easily find used equipment online; even new cameras can cost less than $500 if they’re not top-of-the-line models from big brands like Canon or Nikon.

-A tripod is also essential because it helps keep the camera steady while taking photos-but don’t worry if yours breaks!
+A tripod is also essential because it helps keep the camera steady while taking photos, but don’t worry if yours breaks!

 There are many ways around this problem: